 As with any hike, plenty of drinking water is going to be your main essential.
-Please consider passing on single-use plastics (i.e. a bottle of water from the corner store) and opt instead for a good reusable water bottle or lightweight hydration backpack (they even make ones for kids!).
+Please consider skipping single-use plastics (i.e. a bottle of water from the corner store) and opt instead for a good reusable water bottle or lightweight hydration backpack (they even make ones for kids!).

 You’ll also want to bring sun protection (sun hat, SPF 30+ sunscreen, etc.), as parts of the trail are fairly exposed.

-Comfortable hiking footwear are always a good bet, even on shorter hikes.
+Comfortable hiking footwear is always a good bet, even on shorter hikes.
 Hiking boots, running shoes, or river sandals will do just fine on this easy loop trail.

 If you plan to hike in the fall or spring, rain is certainly a possibility.
 We recommend packing a lightweight rain jacket, as conditions can change on a dime up here.